 Francie joined the Portland Law Collective in October 2013, after working with the Collective as a contract labor law attorney.
 She has worked on labor arbitration, ULP, and federal civil litigation cases, and is passionate...

 Ninth Circuit Court Rules In Favor of Portland Law Collective

 The Ninth Circuit Court of Appeals ruled in favor of Portland Law Collective clients Pete Savage, Cliff Puckett, Mike Wallace and Gabe Triplett after an oral argument in the Savage v.
 Tweedy case.
 The Ninth Circuit found...

-The Portland Law Collective represents individuals in civil rights, employment, and criminal defense matters.
-We also provide legal services to unions and other progressive activist groups.
+The Portland Law Collective represents individuals in civil rights, labor, and criminal defense matters.
+We also provide legal services to other progressive activist groups.
 We strive to provide excellent legal representation while furthering our values of egalitarianism, tolerance, and sustainability in our own workplace, in the legal system, and in society more broadly.
 We also draw on our experience as activists to ensure that our legal work empowers our clients and complements their organizing.

 Who We Are

 Benjamin Haile – Attorney

 Kenneth Kreuscher – Attorney